 There are few pop-punk songs as famous and iconic as Blink 182's What's My Age Again?

 Taken from Blink's 1999 Enema Of The State album, which celebrates 20 years since its release, the track saw the band - comprised of Tom DeLonge, Mark Hoppus and Travis Barker strip off for its iconic video.

 All rock fans of a certain age probably think they know every lyric of the song, which tells the story of an immature male protagonist who takes his girlfriend out on a date.

 But as it turns out, the first verse contains a common misheard lyric and most of us had no bloody clue!

 It's commonly thought that the opening lyrics to the Hoppus and DeLonge-penned track are:

 "I took her out, it was a Friday night/I walked alone to get the feeling right"

-However, a tweet by Hoppus last weekend saw him allude to the famous song by writing: "Due to personal reasons I will be wearing cologne to get the feeling right."
+However, a tweet by Hoppus this year saw him allude to the famous song by writing: "Due to personal reasons I will be wearing cologne to get the feeling right."

 Due to personal reasons I will be wearing cologne to get the feeling right.— mark hoppus. (@markhoppus) February 17, 2019